Estimated Reading Time: 3.5 minutes

 The nature of the IoT requires the exchange of data between devices and the infrastructure in which they inhabit.
 As IoT communications continue to increase in bandwidth across cellular networks, those connections must be robust enough to power the constant exchange of data.

-WilsonPro’s IoT boosters (or M2M signal boosters) can be directly connected to most cellular modems and gateways to provide consistent signal strength and to improve data upload and download speeds, helping to strengthen the foundations of IoT.
+WilsonPro’s IoT repeaters (or M2M signal repeaters) can be directly connected to most cellular modems and gateways to provide consistent signal strength and to improve data upload and download speeds, helping to strengthen the foundations of IoT.
 They also offer solutions for mobile and fixed in-building use that do not require a physical connection to the cellular device.

 WilsonPro’s IoT 5-Band and IoT 2-Band direct-connect amplifiers can easily be customized to fit your specific needs.
-Real-world, use-case scenarios of our IoT amplifier product line include:
+Real-world, use-case scenarios of our IoT repeater product line include:

 - Helping retailers provide secure financial transactions for their customers

 - Giving police officers uninterrupted access to criminal databases in the field

 Offering power in a compact design, WilsonPro IoT repeaters are a trustworthy solution for almost any IoT cellular-modem-based communication system built within a constrained space.

 With 25 percent of businesses using IoT technologies to perform their day-to-day operations, and the worldwide number of IoT connected devices expected to reach 43 billion and counting by 2023, * the demand for fast, always-on IoT cellular connectivity shows no signs of slowing down.
 With cell signal repeaters, communication within this ecosystem will be significantly improved.